Maryland Diminished Value Claims

 Yes.
 Maryland recognizes third party diminished value claims when another driver is at fault.

-In most cases, no. Maryland policies typically do not include first party diminished value unless specifically written into the policy.
+In most cases, no — Maryland policies typically don't include first-party diminished value unless it's specifically written in.

 Maryland generally allows three years for property damage claims.

-• Do insurance companies pay diminished value in Maryland?
+• Are insurance companies willing to pay diminished value?

-Yes, but insurers often require clear evidence of measurable resale impact.
-Strong supporting documentation significantly increases the likelihood of fair consideration.
+Yes, but they typically want clear evidence of measurable resale impact — strong documentation significantly improves the odds of fair consideration.

 Still have a question?